AgileVentures/AgileVentures/howto/slack_reminders.md

 Elixir
 -------

-/remind #premium_extra to *Elixir mob* is @here on Monday at this time - we're currently working on https://github.com/AgileVentures/Paironauts at 12:45PM every Friday
+/remind #premium_extra to *Elixir mob* is @here on Wednesday at this time - we're currently working on https://github.com/AgileVentures/Paironauts at 12:45PM every Friday

-/remind #premium_extra to *Elixir mob* is @here on Monday at this time - we're currently working on https://github.com/AgileVentures/Paironauts at 12:45PM every Sunday
+/remind #premium_extra to *Elixir mob* starting @here in 15 minutes - mobbing on https://github.com/AgileVentures/Paironauts at 12:30PM every Wednesday

-/remind #premium_extra to *Elixir mob* starting @here in 15 minutes - mobbing on https://github.com/AgileVentures/Paironauts at 12:30PM every Monday
+/remind #premium_extra to *Elixir mob* is @here on Wednesday at this time - we're currently working on https://github.com/AgileVentures/Paironauts at 12:45PM every Sunday

 WebDev
 ------